Africa is the world’s second largest continent with 54 countries so fashion trends are diverse and vary from coast to coast.

 Traditional African clothing, such as dashiki and kaftan, and modern African print clothing are different styles compared to other parts of the world and are often inspired by: culture, languages, wildlife, nature, food and music.

 There are also many general trends used in African fashion that are also popular around the world.
-They often re-emerge from season to season including florals, African prints and bright colours.
+They often re-emerge from season to season including florals, African print fabric and bright colours.

 While African fashion has always been bold and beautiful, this blog will explore African clothing trends for 2020 and how you can incorporate African clothing into your wardrobe.